Bureau of Diplomatic Security: Personnel

 Security engineering officers (SEOs) are responsible for managing the department's technical and information security programs, projects, and resources throughout the world.
 SEOs protect personnel, facilities, and sensitive information against espionage, terrorism, and crime.
-These highly skilled engineers develop, maintain, and install electrical and mechanical systems such as access and perimeter controls, closed-circuit television, alarms, locks, and x-ray and bomb detection equipment.
+These engineers develop, maintain, and install electrical and mechanical systems such as access and perimeter controls, closed-circuit television, alarms, locks, and x-ray and bomb detection equipment.
 Engineers plan and conduct technical surveillance inspections to detect and nullify clandestine intrusions.
 They test new technical equipment and develop new techniques, strategies, and procedures for finding hidden intelligence-gathering devices.
 SEOs continually are challenged to identify security risks, analyze those risks, and develop systems to ensure the integrity of Department of State computers and worldwide network information systems.
 U.S. Navy Seabees and a cadre of specially trained security technical specialists (STSs) assist SEOs with the maintenance and repair of our security systems.
 Domestically SEOs manage, plan, and provide engineering support to worldwide technical security programs and to the secretary of state and visiting dignitaries.
 Overseas SEOs manage Engineering Service Centers (ESC) and Engineering Service Offices (ESO), which provide technical security to one or multiple posts under the management of regional security officers (RSO).